 – tbAddr > CurrTbAddr

-– the treeblock with address tbAddr belongs to a different slice than the treeblock with address CurrTbAddr and the entropy_slice_flag of the slice containing the treeblock with address CurrTbAddr is equal to 0.
+– the treeblock with address tbAddr belongs to a different slice than the treeblock with address CurrTbAddr.

 – tile_boundary_independence_flag is equal to 1 and the treeblock with address tbAddr is contained in a different tile than the treeblock with address CurrTbAddr.